otocash/masterbuilder/README.md

 Development Process
 -------------------

 The `master` branch is meant to be stable.
-Development is normally done in same branches.
+Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready..
 [Tags](https://github.com/otocash/OTOCASH/tags) are created to indicate new official,stable release versions of OTOCASH Core.

-Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if they don't match the project's coding conventions [coding.txt](/doc/coding.txt) or are controversial.

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
 Tags are regularly created to indicate new stable release versions of OTOCASH.

-Feature branches are created when there are major new features being worked on by several people.

 From time to time a pull request will become outdated.
 If this occurs, and the pull is no longer automatically mergeable; a comment on the pull will be used to issue a warning of closure.
 The pull will be closed 15 days after the warning if action is not taken by the author.
 Pull requests closed in this manner will have their corresponding issue labeled 'stagnant'.